Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 62. What are the complications of continuous nebulization of albuterol?

-Cardiac arrhythmias, hypokalemia, hyperglycemia, and tremor.
+Complications include cardiac arrhythmias, hypokalemia, hyperglycemia, and tremors.

 63. What is good about oral delivery?